fortrabbit/blog/how-we-estimate-hosting-recources.md

 title: How we estimate hosting resources
 author: uk
-excerpt: "One of the major problems all hosting providers have to solve is to make it transparent to the customer what kind of resources she needs.
+lead: "One of the major problems all hosting providers have to solve is to make it transparent to the customer what kind of resources she needs.
 Our Map your App helps."
-created: 2013/08/23 17:07:35
+created: 2013-08-23

 ---